SharePoint/sp-dev-docs/docs/spfx/build-for-teams-me-experience.md

 title: Build a Me-experience in Microsoft Teams
-description: Extend Microsoft Teams using SharePoint Framework to offer your colleagues a Me-experience. ms.date: 06/13/2022 ms.prod: sharepoint ms.localizationpriority: medium
+description: Extend Microsoft Teams using SharePoint Framework to offer your colleagues a Me-experience. ms.date: 06/13/2022 ms.localizationpriority: medium
 ---

 # Build a Me-experience in Microsoft Teams

 Microsoft Teams is the hub for collaboration.
 It's where you meet your colleagues, where you exchange ideas and where you work together on files.
 It's where you can open your organization's applications without leaving the context of your work.
 It's also where you meet your business partners.